appleraincoat/LeetTracker/README.md

 #### `leettracker/`
 - **`views.py`**: Contains all the view functions for rendering templates, handling form submissions, and managing user interactions.
 - **`urls.py`**: Maps URLs to view functions, defining the different routes within the application.
-- **`models.py`**: Contains the database models, representing the problem and topic entities.
+- **`models.py`**: 2 models are used, one for the Problem entryt and one for the Topic/s that the problem entry contains.

 ### Frontend
 #### `leettracker/`
-- **`static/leettracker`**: Contains all JavaScript files for handling dynamic behaviors such as filtering, sorting, dropdowns and tab displaying, and CSS files that dictate the styling and strcuture of aesthetic elements in the UI.
+- **`static/leettracker`**: Contains all JavaScript files for handling dynamic behaviors such as filtering, sorting, dropdowns and tab displaying for their respective pages, and CSS files that dictate the styling and strcuture of aesthetic elements in the UI.
 - **`templates/leettracker/`**: Contains all the HTML templates, including:
     - `displayproblem.html`: The page template for displaying a single problem entry in detail, similar to LeetCode's style to introduce fmailiarity and readability.
     - `formbase.html`: The page template for displaying the form when keying in a new entry or  editing an entry.
 This is inherited by: